CodingMyWolf/Mushroom-Classifier/README.md

 This project will become a web application with the following functions

- - [ ] Classify mushrooms by physical appearence
+ - [x] Classify mushrooms by physical appearence
+ - [x] Make an info page
+ - [x] make a prediction endpoint
  - [ ] Give statistics of varieties of mushrooms
  - [ ] Accpet permissions to take in data given by user
  - [ ] take a photo upload of the mushroom and append it with the written data of the mushroom